silventesa/Challenge-collecting-data/README.md

 - State of the building (New, to be renovated, ...)

+## Source code

+Source code files correspond to each main project step, and are sequentially ordered:
+1. Get URLs for each property for sale (web automation)
+2. Grasp and select target data
+3. Store data

 ### Scraping data from the website

 We used Chrome [WebDriver](https://www.selenium.dev/documentation/en/webdriver/) through [Selenium](https://www.selenium.dev/documentation/en/) and [Parsel](https://parsel.readthedocs.io/en/latest/) to get and extract the URL of each result page using XPath selector (the [web_drivers](https://github.com/silventesa/Challenge-collecting-data/tree/master/web_drivers) folder contains also the driver for Firefox).